HadrienG2/grayscott/README.md

 - `data` defines the general data model, parameters and HDF5 file I/O.
 - `compute-xyz` crates implement the various compute backends, except for `compute-bench` which provides shared benchmarking utilities.
-    * `compute-naive` replicates the original naive algorithm while making idiomatic use of the `ndarray` multidimensional library.
+    * `compute-naive` follows the original naive algorithm but makes idiomatic use of the `ndarray` multidimensional library.
+    * `compute-regular` leverages the fact that the computation is simpler at the center of the stencil than it is at the edges in order to get more performance on the center pixels, which are the majority.
     * TODO: Add more backends here as they are implemented.
 - `reaction` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the